danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Take Notes

 Now that you're organized for note taking, it's time to start watching the videos.
-But you're not going to be sitting back and relaxing like watching funny cat videos on Youtube.
+But this is not the same as watching funny cat videos on Youtube.

 ![funny cat](../images/funny-cat.png "funny cat")

 Every time a significant point is covered in the course, pause the video, and write down what you just learned in the appropriate heading/subheading section of `README.md` *in your own words*.
 This is key, do not simply transcribe the instructor's words.
 Make sure you understand the concept enough that you could explain it to someone else, then write down that explanation.
 In fact, that someone else is "future you", who will look back on these notes several months from now to reference the material.

-TBD: Writing makes you remember that you learned a topic, even if you don't remember all the details.
-Then you can use your notes as a reference next time you need that detail. eg: negative indexing in Python, splat operator in Ruby...
+The power of writing is that it makes you remember that you learned a topic, even if you don't remember the details.
+Next time you need to recall that information, you'll be able to pull up your notes and find the section where you wrote it down.
+Some examples from my experience include negative indexing in Python and the splat operator in Ruby.
+I haven't used either of these often enough to have memorized the details, but distinctly remember learning about them in courses and can quickly find these topics in my notes whenever I encounter some code that uses these.

 ## Write Code